 In collaboration with our partner organisations we are involved in a wide variety of cancer research.
 The aim of our research is to help us understand cancer better and to help our patients effected by the disease.

 The research we undertake is done in many different forms, for example:

-Translation research: This is research which looks at patient samples (often tissue from surgery or blood samples) to improve our understanding of cancer.
+Translation Research: This specific type of research looks at patients biological tissue and blood samples to improve our understanding of cancer, how it develops and responds to treatments.
 This can include looking at genes which may cause cancers, factors that can predict how patients may respond to treatments as well as a variety of other research.

-- Other Studies: Other clinical studies may look at new ways of preventing, diagnosing and screening cancer or cancer related side effects such as pain or fatigue.
+Other Studies: Other clinical studies (such as questionnaires) may look at new ways of preventing, diagnosing and screening cancer or cancer related side effects such as pain or fatigue.